Hanchen Cui

 project page / pdf

-We propose DREAMSTEER, a test-time steering framework that enhances pretrained VLA models without finetuning.
-By leveraging a latent world model and a value function, DREAMSTEER allows robots to "imagine" and select the optimal action sequence.
+We propose DREAMSTEER, a plug-and-play deployment-time steering framework that enhances pretrained VLA policies without any finetuning, or any in-domain data.
+By imagining candidate futures with a latent world model and ranking them with a value model, DREAMSTEER enables robots to select more reliable action sequences before execution.

 clean-usnob Fine-Tuning Hard-to-Simulate Objectives for Quadruped Locomotion: A Case Study on Total Power Saving